 '''

 @Stateless

 (1)

 @Name("register")

 public class RegisterAction implements Register

-@In @Valid
+@In

-(2)(3)
+(2)

 private User user;

 @PersistenceContext

+(3)

+private EntityManager em;

 (4)

-private EntityManager em;
+private Log log;

-@IfInvalid(outcome=Outcome.REDISPLAY)
+public String register()

 (5)

-public String register()

-(6)

-ł

 List existing = em.createQuery("select username from User where username=:username")

 .setParameter("username", user.getUsername())

 .getResultList();

 if (existing.size()==0)

-{

 em.persist(user);

+log.info("Registered new user #{user.username}");

+(6)

 return "/registered.jsp";

 (7)

-}

 else

-{

 FacesMessages.instance().add("User #{user.username} already exists"); (8)

 return null;

 }

 }

-}

 '''

 - (1) The EJB standard @Stateless annotation marks this class as stateless session bean. - (2) The @In annotation marks an attribute of the bean as injected by Seam.
-In this case, the attribute is injected from a context variable named user (the instance variable name). - (3) The @valid annotation is provided by Hibernate Validator to specify that recursive validation of related objects should occur. - (4) The EJB standard @PersistenceContext annotation is used to inject the EJB3 entity manager. - (5) The @lfInvalid annotation tells Seam to validate the component state using Hibernate Validator before invoking the action listener method, and return a different JSF outcome if the state is invalid.
-In this example, the user is validated when the register() method is invoked, and the form is redisplayed with messages if a validation failure occurs. - (6) The action listener method uses the standard EJB3 EntityManager API to interact with the database, and returns the JSF outcome.
-Note that, since this is a sesson bean, a transaction is automatically begun when the register() method is called, and committed when it completes. - (7) JSF action listener methods return a string-valued outcome that determines what page will be displayed next.
+In this case, the attribute is injected from a context variable named user (the instance variable name). - (3) The EJB standard @PersistenceContext annotation is used to inject the EJB3 entity manager. - (4) The Seam @Logger annotation is used to inject the component's Log instance. - (5) The action listener method uses the standard EJB3 EntityManager API to interact with the database, and returns the JSF outcome.
+Note that, since this is a sesson bean, a transaction is automatically begun when the register() method is called, and committed when it completes. - (6) The Log API lets us easily display templated log messages. - (7) JSF action listener methods return a string-valued outcome that determines what page will be displayed next.
 A null outcome (or a void action listener method) redisplays the previous page.
 In plain JSF, it is normal to always use a JSF navigation rule to determine the JSF view id from the outcome.
 For complex application this indirection is useful and a good practice.
 However, for very simple examples like this one, Seam lets you use the JSF view id as the outcome, eliminating the requirement for a navigation rule.
+Note
-Note that when you use a view id as an outcome, Seam always performs a browser redirect.

-(8) Seam provides a number of built-in components to help solve common problems.
+- that when you use a view id as an outcome, Seam always performs a browser redirect. - (8) Seam provides a number of built-in components to help solve common problems.
 The FacesMessages component makes it easy to display templated error or success messages.
 Built-in Seam components may be obtained by injection, or by calling an instance() method.